Are you a Black American ready to move abroad?

 Given that with the racial tension and turmoil that still taunts the Black community, many travelers of color are ready to experience life outside the U.S. as they prioritize safety and overall well-being.

 Considering a move?
-Here are the top 10 destinations for Black travelers looking to relocate abroad
+Here are the top 11 destinations for Black travelers looking to relocate abroad

 Medellín has grown tremendously in popularity over the last few years.
 It’s an exciting city that offers a lot to do.
-There’s an active nightlife scene, a thriving Black expat community, and it’s also an affordable option for expats.
+There’s an active nightlife scene, a thriving Black expat community and it’s also an affordable option for expats.

-2. Lisbon, Portugal
+Lisbon, Portugal

 Lisbon is often described as a vibrant city with scenery that’s unlike any other place you will find.
 The views of the colorful houses combined with its iconic seven hills— as the yellow and red trams roll through neighborhoods— are simply iconic and make the perfect postcard.

-Lisbon is rich in diversity and culture, and a place where Black expats thrive.
+Overall, Lisbon is rich in diversity and culture, and a place where Black expats thrive.

 Moving to Belize will be one of the best decisions you’ve made.

 From its beaches to rain forests, Belize is a country of diverse natural beauty, so you will never get bored, and the cost of living is still considered low.
+The cost of living is estimated to be 30-40% lower than major cities in the U.S.

-What Black travelers will especially love about Belize is there’ significant Black history and culture, so you will feel welcomed.
+What Black travelers will especially love about Belize is their significant Black history and culture, so you will feel welcomed.
 According to research from Hampton University, Belize has the highest percentage population of African descent of any Central American nation.
+For a taste of Afro-Belizean food, try “bile up.”
+It’s a Belizean creole dish with boiled eggs, fish or pigtails with plantain, yams and tomato sauce.

 Senegal is a great destination for Black travelers looking to move to a place where they can reconnect with their ancestors.
 What’s so exciting about Senegal is that there’s a rich history to learn about the past, but so much happening in the future that will put you in the right place at the right time.